-Unleash the potential of one of the most healthy and budget-friendly vegetables with this Fried Cabbage recipe.
+Unleash the potential of one of the most healthy and budget-friendly vegetables with this Fried Cabbage and bacon recipe.
 Thinly sliced cabbage and onions, cooked until tender with crispy bits of bacon, this easy side dish pairs well with your favorite meats, or enjoy it on its own for a quick meal.

 How to Make Fried Cabbage